-Tip Simulink® provides several techniques for combining signals into a composite signal.
-For a comparison of techniques, see Techniques for Combining Signals.
+Simulink® provides several techniques for combining signals into a composite signal.
+For a comparison of techniques, see Composite Signal Techniques.

-An array of buses is an array whose elements are buses.
-Each element in an array of buses must be nonvirtual and must have the same bus type.
+An array of nonvirtual buses is an array whose elements are buses.
 Each bus object has the same signal name, hierarchy, and attributes for its bus elements.

-An example of using an array of buses is to model a multi-channel communication system.
-You can model all of the channels using the same bus object, although each of the channels could have a different value.
+An example of using an array of buses is to model a multi-channel system, such as a communications system.
+You can model all the channels using the same bus object, although each of the channels could have a different value.

-Using a bus object as a data type (see Specify a Bus Object Data Type)
+Use a bus object as a data type (see Specify a Bus Object Data Type).

-Specifying dimensions for the bus and bus elements
+Specify dimensions for the bus and bus elements.

 For an example of a model that uses an array of buses, open